alex/win32k-stuff/README.md

 To that end, the rough way to use this is:

-Run Firefox with (update paths as appropriate for your system):
+Run Firefox with (update paths as appropriate for your system; you'll need to update `initialize-win32k-tracing.txt` as well):

 ```
 ./mach run \